It’s possible to get your email inbox to zero every day, even if you get 100 emails a day.

 Next Action Lists

 First, you need to have a next action list for single actions.
-Things that only have one step.
+Tasks that only have one step.
 For example, if an action from one of your emails is that you need to “Call Fred,” and you don’t want to do it right then (it will take more than two minutes), then write “Call Fred” on your next action list, and delete the email.
-(And include the phone number to save yourself a future step [unless you have an iPhone]).
+(And include the phone number to save yourself a future step).

 Second, you need to have a projects list for the larger outcomes you are responsible for and which require more than one step.